MuhammadMuneeb007/BioStarsGPT/README.md

 ### Script: `Step6.1-AnalysisOfQuestionAnswers.py`

 This script evaluates how well explanations in a biological question-answer dataset address their corresponding questions using natural language inference models.
 It loads preprocessed data containing question-explanation pairs and analyzes whether each explanation properly answers its question using transformer-based models like Meta's Llama 3.3, Microsoft's DeBERTa, or AllenAI's Longformer.
 The script implements sophisticated text processing, including chunking techniques for handling long texts that exceed model token limits, with overlapping segments to ensure comprehensive evaluation.
 It calculates entailment scores that indicate how well explanations address questions, aggregates statistics across the dataset (percentage of questions answered, average scores), and handles model-specific interpretation of classification outputs (binary vs. three-class prediction).
-The code incorporates optimizations for GPU acceleration and parallel processing, saving detailed analysis results as JSON files for further research.
-This evaluation provides critical insights into explanation quality and relevance for biological domain-specific question answering, with particular attention to technical content that may require specialized knowledge.

 #### Usage: